noamraph/nix-pills/pills/08-generic-builders.md

 # Generic Builders

 Welcome to the 8th Nix pill.
-In the previous [7th pill](#working-derivation) we successfully built a derivation.
+In the previous [7th pill](07-working-derivation.md) we successfully built a derivation.
 We wrote a builder script that compiled a C file and installed the binary under the nix store.